motoko-bootcamp/motoko-starter/days/day-6/project/README.md

 This diploma will give you access to the Motoko School, where you'll be able to keep learning and building connexion within the next wave of builders 🦸‍♂️

 This is a big milestone, but **remember**, it's just the start.
 There will be a lot of additional challenges waiting for you on the road to achieving your dreams.
-And...yes, there will be more Bootcamps. ✨
+And...yes, in case you're wondering, there will be more Bootcamps!

 > This project is not a requirement for graduation, but it is essential if you wish to **graduate with honors**.
 Completing this project will enhance your chances of finding an opportunity within the ecosystem by showcasing your skills.
 This is also a way to leave your mark at the school, because your project will be added to our prestigious repository, showcasing students achievements.